aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 # Fetch data from chain

-Our UI logic relies on whether the connected account has created a list or not.
+Our UI logic relies on whether the connected account has created a todo list or not.
 If they have, we should display their todo list, if they haven’t we should display a button letting them the option to create a new list.

-For that, we first need to fetch the connected account’s `TaskHolder` resource. this is because, in our smart contract, whenever someone creates a todo list we create and assign a `TaskHolder` resource to their account.
+For that, we first need to check if the connected account’s has a `TodoList` resource. this is because, in our smart contract, whenever someone creates a todo list we create and assign a `TodoList` resource to their account.

 To fetch data from chain, we can use Aptos TS SDK.
 The SDK provides classes and functions for us to easily interact and query the Aptos chain